 Intrigued by ideas from Session 2 but you don’t know where to begin?
 Whether it’s sharing resources, forming alliances, acquiring programs, merging, or simply winding down your nonprofit, Session 3 will provide expert and experienced guidance.

-Spokes Symposium 2021 is grateful for the financial support of the City of San Luis Obispo and promotional support from the San Luis Obispo Chamber of Commerce.
+Spokes Symposium 2021 is grateful for financial support from Union Bank and the City of San Luis Obispo.

 Note: The Spokes Board of Directors has made the difficult decision to dissolve Spokes later in 2021.
 In the meantime, we look forward to hosting the Symposium and offering other programs that advance our mission: Guiding nonprofits to achieve their goals through support and expert resources.